ueqri/akkalat/README.md

-# akkalat
+# Akkalat, Wafer-Scale GPU Simulation Infrastructure

 Akkalat is the infrastructure to simulate wafer-scale GPUs, based on the architecture-agnostic simulator framework [Akita](https://gitlab.com/akita/akita).

-The simulator targeted on [Cerebras Wafer-Scale Engines](https://cerebras.net/blog/cerebras-wafer-scale-engine-why-we-need-big-chips-for-deep-learning/) and enable OpenCL workloads running as benchmarks.
+The simulator targeted on [Cerebras Wafer-Scale Engines](https://cerebras.net/blog/cerebras-wafer-scale-engine-why-we-need-big-chips-for-deep-learning/) and supported a variety of OpenCL benchmarks.

-In the latest stable Akkalat v3, we model a tile-based system at *CU(Compute Unit)-level*.
-The tile consists of optimized L1 caches and TLBs, distributed memory and other basic components like reorder buffers and address translators.
+In the latest stable Akkalat v3, we devised a **tile-based hardware paradigm**, which can highly scale up compute resources at *CU(Compute Unit)-level*.
+Each tile consists of optimized L1 caches and TLBs, distributed memory and other basic components like reorder buffers and address translators.
+The tiles are connected to a Network-on-Chip (NoC) for communication.

-The further performance optimization and hardware designs could be assisted with [Akita Vis4Mesh](https://github.com/ueqri/vis4mesh), a visualization tool developed later for mesh Network-on-Chip research.
+The further performance optimization and hardware designs could be assisted with [Vis4Mesh](https://github.com/ueqri/vis4mesh), a visualization tool developed later for mesh Network-on-Chip research.

 ## Build